THE SUSHI GUIDE – A LIST OF TYPES OF SUSHI 寿司

 Aodai 青鯛 Blue Snapper Also called Blue Fusilier this fatty white fish is caught near Kagoshima.
 It is found in the summer.

 Aoyagi 青柳 Blue Clam Also known in Japan as Bakagai (‘stupid clam’ or sometimes known as ‘crazy clam’).
-Aoyagi is named after the Japanese town where the clam is abundant.
-It is also known as the Matra, Round Clam or Surf Clam.
+Aoyagi is named after the Japanese town, in Chiba Prefecture, where the clam is abundant.
+It is also known as the Mactra, Round Clam or Surf Clam.
+However, this clam is caught all along the eastern coast of Japan.

 Arakabu ｱﾗｶﾌﾞ Scorpion Fish This small and spotty looking fish is available in the winter.
 It is also called Kasago as Stinger Fish.
 It is fished in the Fukuoka waters.
 Expect a firm fish.